-The coordinator has made any possible effort to minimize discomfort to the consortium.
+The coordinator has made any possible effort to minimize discomfort to the consortium during the amending processes.
 The European participants have not lamented problems of any kind in consequence of the delay in the first payment.

-The change of coordinator has caused no problems of any type to the participants.
-While waiting for amendment no. 2 to enter into action, personnel working at the new coordinator has implemented creative solutions to find the financial funding necessary to carry on the project so far.
+The change of coordinator caused no problems of any type to the participants.
+While waiting for amendment no. 2 to enter into action, personnel working at the new coordinator implemented creative solutions to anticipate the financial funding necessary to carry on the project.